-1 Specifically, FERC denied my request to supply the names of the entities that were subject to regulatory actions in FERC Docket Numbers NP14-30, NP14-37, and NP14-39.
+1 Specifically, FERC denied my request to supply the names of the entities that were subject to regulatory actions in FERC Docket Numbers NP19-4, NP19-5, NP19-6, NP19-7, NP19-9, NP19-10, NP19-11, NP19-12, NP19-14, and NP19-15.
 Note, my FOIA request was for specific documents.
 I requested: "the 'NERC Full Notice of Penalty' version which includes the name of the registered entity (and which has been previously withheld from the public).
 In the instances where there was a 'Spreadsheet NOP' I request a copy of the spreadsheet that lists the name(s) of the entity subject to the regulatory action."
-After negotiation with the FERC staff, and in order to reduce the staff's burden, I agreed to accept the first page of the public version of the NOP with the name of the entity and the docket number entered onto the page.
+In previous FOIAs (2019-0019 and 2019-0030) I had negotiated with the FERC staff, and in order to reduce the staff's burden, I agreed to accept the first page of the public version of the NOP with the name of the entity and the docket number entered onto the page.
+However, in some of the NOPs subject to this FOIA, additional information was withheld from the public.